awslabs/aws-iot-greengrass-accelerators/v2/etl_simple/README.md

 Use the steps from the _base implementation_ stack to deploy the CDK stack.
 These are the general steps to follow for both local and AWS Cloud9.

-This accelerator is designed to deploy as a combination of AWS CloudFormation stacks in the cloud and run AWS IoT Greengrass as a Docker container on your local system or through [AWS Cloud9](https://aws.amazon.com/cloud9/).
-This provides a consistent and quick approach to testing or investigating functionality without impacting or leaving behind unneeded artifacts locally, or in the cloud.
+This accelerator is designed to deploy as a combination of AWS CloudFormation stacks in the cloud.
+You can run AWS IoT Greengrass as a Docker container on your local system or through [AWS Cloud9](https://aws.amazon.com/cloud9/).
+This provides a consistent and quick approach to testing or investigating functionality.
 To launch this accelerator as a Docker container, there are a few prerequisites and steps to complete.

-It is assumed you have basic experience with AWS IoT via the console and have familiarity with the command line interface (CLI).
+It is assumed you have basic experience with AWS IoT via the console and have familiarity with the AWS command line interface (AWS CLI).

 ## Prerequisites